 Underwatering and overwatering of the fig tree can cause wilting and yellowing of leaves.
 According to the Texas Agricultural Extension Service, the roots on fig trees are close to the soil surface and can easily dry out.
 Regular watering in well-drained soil promotes healthy green foliage, whereas a water deficiency will turn leaves pale yellow.

 Nitrogen is one of the primary nutrients found in all soil and soil fertilizer.
 It helps promote cell division and leafy green growth during the spring when foliage first appears.
 According to the Soil Science Education website operated by NASA, soil with a nitrogen deficiency causes plant leaves to turn yellowish-green.
 University-based or private labs can test nitrogen levels in soil to determine the proper application of fertilizer during the growing season.
+If a nitrogen deficiency is detected, a nitrogen-based fertilizer can remedy the situation.

 Insect infestations are a common cause of yellowing leaves on most fig tree varieties.
 According to the UMN, insects such as scale, mealy bug and spider mites are the most common to infest the fig tree.
 Although insect infestation is rare in healthy fig trees, insecticides and insecticidal soap sprays are the most common solutions.